mspandit/covid19/README.md

 2. Choose a secret (e.g. 1234) and run the application with `SECRET=1234 rails s`.

-3. Using the same secret, run the seed script with `SECRET=1234 RAILS_ENV=development ruby db/seeds.rb`.
+3. Using the same secret, run the seed script with `SECRET=1234 RAILS_ENV=development ruby db/seed_papers.rb`.
 This script will read through the dataset and POST to the application to create database records.

 4. Using the same secret, run the seed script with `SECRET=1234 RAILS_ENV=development ruby db/seeds_jhu.rb`.
+This script will read through the repository and POST to the application to create database records

+5. Using the same secret, run the seed script with `SECRET=1234 RAILS_ENV=development ruby db/seeds_nyt.rb`.
 This script will read through the repository and POST to the application to create database records

 ## Deployment